jerrylee17/workshop-series/big-o/README.md

 # Big O Notation Workshop

-This Jupyter Noteobook file and slide deck was made to help people better understand how to calculate the Big O Notation of algorithms they'll interact with as well as create.
+This Jupyter Notebook file and slide deck was made to help people better understand how to calculate the Big O Notation of algorithms they'll interact with as well as create.
 By going through this workshop you will hopefully come out having a better understanding of Big O Notation and be